We're hiring! 🥳

 How we spend our life is how we spend our days.
 Nearing the end of them, today's screenagers will inevitably look back and come to the painful realization that, of all that life has to offer, envying those they won't ever meet and keeping tabs on who at any given moment everyone is collectively mad about has inadvertently become the defining activity of most people’s life in the 21st Century.
 Clocking in an average of four hours a day, doomscrolling life away on social media will amount to a devastating total of approximately 12 years and 8 months—the single largest discretionary expenditure of their life.

-In 1967, Marshall McLuhan warned of a dangerous tendency he termed the 'rearview mirror' effect, where people interpret the new through the lens of the old.
+There is a narrow path forward, but misunderstandings about the nature of the problem remain a significant obstacle.
+In 1967, Marshall McLuhan warned of a dangerous tendency he termed ‘The Rearview Mirror’ effect, where people interpret the new through the lens of the old.
 The tendency to view technological, cultural, and innovative shifts through familiar frameworks prevents us from fully grasping the new.
-Extending the metaphor of driving, this flawed thinking would lead one for example to refer to a car as a 'horseless carriage.'
-In other words, we need to appreciate the unrecognizability of the unprecedented.
+Extending the metaphor of driving, this flawed thinking would lead one, for example, to refer to a car as merely a ‘horseless carriage.’
+In other words, to grasp our conundrum adequately and act decisively, we must not be deceived by the unrecognizability of the unprecedented.

 Sources on the Dilemma Page